carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > more explicitly links the channel being used to install a particular package.
 >
 > ~~~
-> $ conda install conda-forge::tensorflow --name my-computer-vision-project
+> $ conda install conda-forge::pandas --name my-computer-vision-project
 > ~~~
 > {: .language-bash}
 >